HL7/davinci-crd/input/pagecontent/hooks.md

 * `context`: 1..1 - a copy of the `context` object that was passed to the service on invocation of the hook

 <div markdown="1" class="new-content">
-###### Pre-emptive prior authorization
+###### Pre-emptive determination

 One result of invoking a CRD Server may be - based on the patient, their type of coverage, and other information available in the patient's record queried by the CRD Server - that the service determines that not only is prior authorization necessary for the intervention being ordered, but that the ordered intervention meets prior authorization requirements.
-In such a case, the CRD Server may return a card with two alternate suggestions - store the prior authorization in computable form or add the prior authorization as an annotation to the order.
+In such a case, the CRD Server may wish to preemptively return a "determination of coverage", bypassing the need for prior authorization to be solicited at all.
+To do this, the CRD Service returns a card with two alternate suggestions - store the prior authorization in computable form or add the prior authorization as an annotation to the order.

 The first will be handled through a 'create' action that stores a ClaimResponse instance complying with the HRex [unsolicited authorization](StructureDefinition-profile-claimresponse.html) profile together with an 'update' to the order or appointment instance that triggered the CDS Hook invocation, to modify the record adding the ClaimResponse as a 'supportingInfo' element - establishing a linkage between the order and the prior authorization.

 The second suggestion will function exactly as per the 'annotate' card.
-The annotation will cover all relevant information needed for the prior authorization (billing codes, modifiers, authorized quantity, authorized amounts, authorized period, authorization number, etc.).
+The annotation will cover all relevant information needed for the coverage determination (billing codes, modifiers, authorized quantity, authorized amounts, authorized period, authorization number, etc.).
 Support for this  second suggestion type is included as part of the mandatory support required for 'Annotate' suggestions.

 CRD clients and services **MAY**, by mutual agreement, make use of the new CDS Hooks system action functionality to cause annotations to automatically be stored on the relevant request, appointment, etc.  These implementations will be responsible for ensuring that the only changes made to the CRD client record are to add the annotations contemplated here.
 It is likely that the conformance expectation on the use of system actions will be tighter in future releases.

+NOTE:  If a payer issues an preemptive determination, there is no guarantee that the order that triggered the determination will ever get performed (or possibly even issued).
+As a result, the creation of such an determination **SHALL NOT** result in any limitation on provision of subsequent services (e.g. through reservation of funds).
+There should also be no expectation that a provider will 'cancel' the determiniation if the order is cancelled (because the determination was never actually 'requested').

 ```
 {